 - Active Prime and Sub Recipient registration with SAM.gov

 - Outstanding Delinquent Federal Debts

 - Debarments or Suspensions, or both

 - Pre-selection Review of Performance

 - Sufficiency of Financial Management System

 - False Statements

 - Mandatory Disclosure Requirement

 - Prohibition Against Lobbying Activities

 - In addition, each applicant under this NOFO must have the necessary processes and systems in place to comply with the Award Term in Appendix A of 24 CFR part 170 if the applicant receives an award, unless an exception applies as provided in 2 CFR 170.110.

 F. Program-Specific Requirements.

-Applicants who fail to meet the following Program Specific Eligibility will be deemed ineligible for funding.
+Applicants who fail to meet any of the following Program-Specific eligibility requirements will be deemed ineligible.
+Applications from ineligible applicants will not be evaluated.